Xeronaus/Cedaruke/README.md

 If you would like to know about the planets, please visit their perspective repository.
 There's should be an explanation there.

 # Download
-There's 3 ways to download it.
+There's many ways to download it.
 You can do any of the following:
 - Download it on the mod browser (Unavailable currently)
 - Download it from GitHub
 - Download it manually